chaosparrot/marithime_talon/README.md

 [~] - Terminal support
 Right now terminals have a ton of issues because they do not allow for text selection, have painful accessibility support, and use a ton of custom key binds that don't correlate with other document builders.
+# TODO - SELECT
+# TODO - CORRECT
+# TODO - MULTILINE
+# TODO - FIX COARSE TRACKING SINGLE AND MULTI LINE

 [~] - Single line detection / support
 Some fields, like name fields, do not have the possibility to add multiple lines.
 In that case, we probably want to either clear the buffer or simply not allow the enter to change the field.
 We should probably do a refresh if we are in an accessible field, and a clear in a terminal.

 [] - Text editor support
 This means we should be able to support vim, nano and other keybindings.
 This runs into the same issues as using a terminal does however, namely poor accessibility support and hard to detect when something is inside of a text editor in the first place.